 - 1. The Analytics Connector server (not Cognos server) name or IP. - 2.
-The user-friendly database name that you Analytics Connector administrator selected when mapping a Cognos package or data module to a database. - 3.
+Optionally, type in the user-friendly database name that maps a Cognos package or data module. - 3.
 Select either windows or user/password authentication and provide username (Cognos username) and password as needed. - 4.
 If your Analytics Connector Server is SSL secured, you can optionally check "Require SSL" box.